-About Art and Design in Santa Fe
+About Art in Santa Fe

 Art is definitely the driving force in this town.
 One in every six people in Santa Fe, works in the arts and art is everywhere.
 It’s displayed in coffee shops, appears in brightly colored murals downtown and is available in an impressive array of art galleries, over a hundred of them located on historic Canyon Rd, the city’s famous art street.
 Santa Fe is now the second largest art market in the country and the variety and abundance can be overwhelming.
 Offerings range from antique Native American rugs and pots, to sculpture and art that range from classic to cutting edge contemporary.
 There are more art galleries, per head of the population, in Santa Fe, than there are grocery stores!